jack27hilton/focus-furnishings/README.md

 ## Testing:

 I have used dev tools on my live servers of this web page to see the pages on various screen sizes to ensure it has no issues on any screens.

-### Code validation:

-<a href="https://validator.w3.org/nu/#textarea">Home HTML validator test</a>
-<a href="https://jigsaw.w3.org/css-validator/validator">Home CSS validator test</a>
-<a href="https://validator.w3.org/nu/#textarea">Browse HTML validator test</a>
-<a href="https://jigsaw.w3.org/css-validator/validator">Browse CSS validator test</a>
-<a href="https://validator.w3.org/nu/#textarea">About HTML validator test</a>
-<a href="https://jigsaw.w3.org/css-validator/validator">About CSS validator test</a>
+The HTML and CSS passed the online<a href="https://validator.w3.org/">HTML validator</a> and <a href="https://jigsaw.w3.org/css-validator/">CSS validator</a>.